July 3, 2025

 Example: LDRA Test Suite ensures code quality and cybersecurity in compliance with FDA, IEC 62304, and ISO 14971.

-When building medical device software, developers often face unique challenges, from regulatory compliance to interoperability and pricing pressure.
+When building medical devices, developers often face unique challenges, from regulatory compliance to interoperability and pricing pressure.
 Here's an overview of key challenges and how software developers can effectively overcome them to create reliable solutions.

 1. Adherence to regulatory compliance